Information on EIS and SEIS

 The Enterprise Investment Scheme (EIS) and the Seed Enterprise Investment Scheme (SEIS) are government-sanctioned schemes which allow UK taxpayers who invest in certain qualifying businesses in the UK to offset a proportion of their investment against their income taxes, as well as benefit from other tax efficiencies.

 EIS is designed for small and medium-sized businesses and comes with income tax relief of 30% of the amount invested.
-So if you invest £5,000 in an EIS-eligible campaign, you get income tax relief of 30% of this (£1,500), i.e. your income tax bill would be £1,500 lower.
+So if you invest £5,000 in an EIS-eligible investment offer, you get income tax relief of 30% of this (£1,500), i.e. your income tax bill would be £1,500 lower.
 To limit the cost to the Government, HMRC puts a restriction on the amount you can invest this way: there is a maximum annual investment allowance of £2m per tax year, although £1m of this can only be invested in “knowledge intensive” companies.

 If you’re a company and you meet the requirements for EIS eligibility (more on that below), you can raise £5m per year and a total of £12m over the company’s life time and still be able to offer the EIS scheme to your investors.